andrewgormley/educenter-hugo/exampleSite/content/english/rules/_index.md

 7\.1.5 – Hurtgen:

-* 7.1.51 – Using prone on the rock above A bunker.
+* 7.1.51 – Using prone on the rock above A bunker to become unhittable.

 7\.1.6 – Neuville: